-For the year ended December 31, 2018 compared to 2017, net income increased 29.8% due to the same factors impacting operating income combined with the \$38.4 million loss on the early retirement of debt for the year ended December 31, 2017 associated with our refinancing completed in May 2017.
-These increases were partially offset by higher interest expense for the year ended December 31, 2018 compared to 2017 resulting from increased debt and amortization of the direct financing obligation associated with the Master Lease following our acquisitions.
-Additionally, the increase in our tax provision for the year ended December 31, 2018 compared to 2017 due to the favorable impact of the Tax Act in 2017 also partially offset the increases in net income.
+For the year ended December 31, 2018 compared to 2017, net income increased 29.8% due to the same factors impacting operating income combined with the \$38.4 million loss on the early retirement of debt for the year ended December 31, 2017 associated with payments on our outstanding debt.
+These increases were partially offset by higher interest expense for the year ended December 31, 2018 compared to 2017 resulting from increased debt and amortization of the direct financing obligation associated with the Master Lease following our acquisitions of Elgin and Tropicana.
+Additionally, the increase in our tax provision for the year ended December 31, 2018 compared to 2017 is due to the favorable impact of the Tax Act in 2017, which resulted in a significant tax benefit recorded in 2017.